 The Rebuild Rural Infrastructure Coalition includes more than 200 organizations focused on rural communities, agricultural producers and rural businesses.
 The coalition is led by the Farm Credit Council and advocates for investment in rural infrastructure.

-PPC is a cross-section of grower groups and biotech companies aiming to advance pesticide policy and work together on areas of mutual interest.
-The group is a consensus-driven coalition and works with the Administration and Congress on areas such as Pesticide Registration Improvement Act (PRIA) authorization, pesticide registration, and other areas when appropriate.
+PPC is a cross-section of grower groups and pesticide registrants aiming to advance pesticide policy and work together on areas of mutual interest.
+The group is a consensus-driven coalition and works with the Administration and Congress on pesticide registration issues, Endangered Species Act implementation, and other areas when appropriate.